 Proposal submissions are done through the SUNSET, le portail des utilisateurs de SOLEIL.

-The submission dates are the same every year: Februay 15 and Septembre 15.
+The submission dates are Februay 15th and Septembre 15th.

-It is strongly recommented to contact one of the beamline scientist (see Team) before submitting a proposal to the PRCs.
+It is strongly recommented to contact one of the beamline scientist (see Presentation/Contacts) before submitting a proposal.

 Links